CARV-ICS-FORTH/XHC-OpenMPI/README.md

-# XPMEM-based Hierarchical Collectives for OpenMPI
+# A framework for hierarchical single-copy MPI collectives on multicore nodes

-This repository holds material related to the XHC collectives implementation and the related research paper:
+This branch holds material related to the IEEE Cluster 2022 paper and the *XPMEM-based Hierarchical Collectives* (XHC) component:

 **A framework for hierarchical single-copy MPI collectives on multicore nodes**,
 *George Katevenis, Manolis Ploumidis, and Manolis Marazakis*,